Designed for Canadian consumer disputes Refunds · Telecom · Credit cards · Landlord issues Free preview · No account required

 Dear Sir or Madam,

-I am writing to formally dispute [describe issue: incorrect charge, service not provided, billing error, etc.] related to my account/order [number] dated [date].
+I am writing to formally complain about [describe issue: incorrect charge, service not provided, billing error, etc.] related to my account/order [number] dated [date].

 Summary of facts: